 Notes: 1 In order to be consistent with financial reporting principles and practices generally accepted in Japan, operating income is presented as total revenues less cost of sales and selling, general and administrative expenses.
 The Company believes that this is useful to investors in comparing the Company's financial results with those of other Japanese companies.
-Under accounting principles generally accepted in the United States of America, restructuring charges, net gain or loss on sales and disposal of rental assets and other property and impairment losses for long-lived assets are getterally accepted in the United States of Arteriol.
-Restructuring charges, her gain or loss of sales and disposal of rental assets and other property and important research and included as part of operating income.

-2 The restructuring charges mainly represent special termination benefits incurred with the reorganization of our business structures and as the result of the Company and its subsidiaries reviewing and reshaping the business portfolio.

-3 EBIT is presented as income before income taxes less interest income plus interest charges.
+Under accounting principles generally accepted in the United States of America, restructuring charges, net gain or loss on sales and disposal of rental assets and other property and impairment losses for long-lived assets are generally accepted in the United States of America, restructuring charges, net gain or loss on sales and disposal of rental assets and other property and impairment losses for long-lived assets are included as part of operating income.
+The restructuring charges mainly represent special termination benefits incurred with the reorganization of our business structures and as the result of the Company and its subsidiaries reviewing and reshaping the business portfolio.
+EBIT is presented as income before income taxes less interest income plus interest charges.
+Effective from fiscal 2014, a part of the thermal power generation systems business is classified as a discontinued operation in accordance with the provision of ASC 205-20, "Presentation of Financial Statements-Discontinued Operations," which was not transferred to MITSUBISH HITACHI POWER SYSTEMS, LTD, for the business integration in the thermal power generation are protein are separately from control into consents.
+Mitsubishi Heavy Industries, Ltd. The results of the discontinued operation are reported separately from continuing operations.
+In line with this classification, "Revenues" and "Operating income" for fiscal 2013 are reclassified.